derrickbeining/rematch-default-reducers/README.md

 ### `withDefaultReducers(models, [opts])`

+> the named and only export of `rematch-default-reducer`

 - `models: {[modelName]: {state: any, reducers?: {[reducerName]: function}}}`
   - the `models` config expected by `init()` from `@rematch/core`
   - `state` may not contain `null` or `undefined` values, or else `TypeError`